immunant/IA2-Phase2/docs/usage.md

 intermediate source (and header) files.
 Since the rewriter only accepts a list of `.c` source files, the set of intermediate headers that will be created is controlled by the `--root-directory` and `--output-directory` command-line flags.
-Any file from subdirectories of the root directory which is `#include`d in an input `.c` is copied over to the output directory under the same subdirectory.
+Any file from subdirectories of the root directory that is `#include`d in an input `.c` is copied over to the output directory under the same subdirectory.
 Any `#include`d file which is not under the root directory is treated as a system header and does not get rewritten.